International students appearing for student F-1 visa interview will usually have higher education loans approved from a bank.

-International students appearing for Student F1 Visa interview will usually have Higher Education loan approved from the bank.
-In India students usually get loan from banks like SBI, ICICI, HDFC, Canara Bank and so on.
-Student loan APR much higher compared to student loans in US.
+In India, students commonly get loans from banks like SBI, ICICI, HDFC, Canara Bank, and so on.
+Student loan APRs are much higher compared to student loans in the U.S.

-In order to attract more International Student’s, Business schools in last few months begin the process of creating student loan programs for International students without co-signer.
+In order to attract more international students, U.S. business schools during the last few months had began the process of creating student loan programs for international students without the need for a co-signer.

-No Cosigner Student loan for International Students in USA
+No Co-signer Student loan for International Students in the USA

-Recently following Business Schools have introduced No Co-Signer student loan for International students
+Recently, the following business schools have introduced the No co-signer student loan for international students:

 - University of Chicago